enlore/cognition-kit/README.md

 and you'll be off to the races.
 You can install `cognition-kit` globally and use it, too.

+    npm install -g cognition-kit
+    kit setup
+    npm install
+    gulp

+This `kit` tool will populate your current working directory and populate it with the boilerplate directories and files for a new `gulp` powered Cognition project.

+### Coming Soon

+* Pass a path like so: `kit setup path/to/project_root`, and populate the boilerplate there.
+* Automatically install the project dependencies with `npm`'s programmatic interface

 ## Optionally

 This build file responds to several options.